mbitirini/savings-calculator-api/README.md

 <img width="1440" alt="postman-1" src="https://github.com/mbitirini/savings-calculator-api/assets/69593342/c1a525c0-4494-4898-9e80-e1afc2e52c4b">

-#### Calculate Target Monthly Savings:

 A successful calculation of the Target Monthly Savings would be:

 <img width="1440" alt="postman-2" src="https://github.com/mbitirini/savings-calculator-api/assets/69593342/ae1a9b17-421c-46fd-b458-631814199be4">

 ### Error Handling

 The Savings Calculator API is designed to handle incorrect or missing inputs by providing informative messages.
+Other edge cases and the way they are approached, are described below in this readme.

 ### Testing